aqib1/IdealoTask/README.md

 - Any move that would cause the robot to fall must be ignored.
 - It is not required to provide any graphical output showing the movement of the toy robot.
+Deliverables:
+- the whole project, example requests to test a robot-application in form of PostmanCollection or in form of a text file.